pthan1/flashcards-starter/README.md

   - OOP

 ## Install/Setup instructions
+  - Navigate to the project's root directory in Terminal
-  - Run index.js file on your command line.
+  - Run 'node index.js' file on your command line.